ma1ted/winter/ma1ted.md

 ---
 name: "@ma1ted"
-project: "Active Self-Stabilising Arm"
+project: "Active Self-Stabilising Gimbal"
 ---

 # Active Self-Stabilising Arm

 ## Summary

-What are you going to build?
-What does it do?
-Why are you excited to build it?
+Being British, carrying mugs of tea is a daily occurance.
+It's absolutely mission-critical to deliver the beverage to the recipient without a drop spilled.
+Instead of putting less tea in the mugs, I'm going to build a three-axis gimbal to keep mugs level while in transit.

 ## Plan